 The mechanism specified in this document can be used to mitigate DHCPv6-based attacks against hosts.
 Attack vectors based on other messages meant for network configuration (such as ICMPv6 Router Advertisements) are out of the scope of this document.
-Additionally, the mechanism specified in this document does not mitigate attacks against DHCPv6 servers (e.g., DoS).
+Additionally, the mechanism specified in this document does not mitigate attacks against DHCPv6 servers (e.g., Denial of Service).